andriesbron/putHLS/README.md

     <source src="http://localhost:8888/put/video_put_hls/playlist.m3u8" type="video/mp4">
 </video>
 ```
 You should now be viewing your livestream.
+If not, submit an issue for me to help you.